4 Common Jewelry Repairs… and How to Avoid Them

 1. Gem loss due to loose or worn prongs

 • Settings can be weakened over time.
-Perform a “wiggle test” with gemstones regularly and have significant pieces checked by a professional jeweler yearly - especially for pieces you wear daily.
+Perform a “wiggle test” with gemstones regularly and have significant pieces checked by a professional jeweler yearly, especially for pieces you wear daily.

-• Household or outdoor projects, such as cleaning with chemicals or gardening can damage gemstones.
+• Household or outdoor projects, such as cleaning with chemicals or gardening, can damage gemstones.

 • Contact sports (basketball) or even repeated low-impact vibrations (cycling) can loosen settings.
-Note that bands can bend when working out.
+Note that ring bands can bend when working out.
 Check if stones are loose in settings before and after your game or workout to avoid loss or damage.

 PRO TIP: SOME GEMS ARE BETTER AS SPECTATOR JEWELS!